Monitoring

 Container Restarts- Description

-Symptoms: Frequent container restarts visible in metrics Possible causes: - Out of memory (OOM) errors - Application crashes - Health check failures Solutions: 1.
-Check container logs for error messages 2.
-Review memory usage before restarts 3.
+Symptoms: Frequent container restarts, deployment failures Possible causes: - Out of memory (OOM) errors - Application crashes - Health check failures Solutions: 1.
+Check deployment logs for error messages 2.
+Review memory usage patterns 3.
 Verify health check endpoint is working 4.
 Check application error logs

 - Name